Wednesday, March 25, 2015

 If this is NOT what you want for state song....then YOU SHOULD LET YOUR REPRESENTATIVE KNOW NOW!!
 (If it is, you can let them know that, too.
 Fair is fair.)

-To me, it was a very heartfelt effort by someone who appears to be a very nice man.
-I am not criticizing him personally.
-I think he tried his best, but to me, this song is NOT the best for Virginia.
+Our Great Virginia is NOT the best song for Virginia.
 We deserve better.
 I guess Speaker Howell, the bill sponsor, doesn't keep up with the poll numbers.
 Here is a snapshot from the ongoing WTVR poll..
 (It's an ongoing poll, with the videos of four songs included. *These are from this evening at 7:15pm.):

 I read this in a recent Richmond Times-Dispatch article, and I think it is very important to remember: